-When drivers maintain safe speeds, follow the rules of the road and practice other safe driving behaviors, walking environment becomes safer.
-Pedestrians too have the responsibility to follow traffic rules and obey signs and signals.
+When drivers maintain safe speed and follow the rules of the road, walking environment becomes safer.
+Pedestrians too have the responsibility to follow the rules of the road and obey signs and signals.
 In Finland pedestrians use pavements and other pedestrian paths or the verge of the road.

 Use pedestrian paths